-You’re heading to the Mother Land for the trip of a lifetime.
-You can’t wait to see elephants, giraffes, rhinos, leopards, birds and all of the other animals that live in the grasslands of Africa.
-But you’re at a loss for what to pack.
-Take a look at the following packing checklist for your upcoming African safari:
+You're heading to the Mother Land for the trip of a lifetime.
+You can't wait to see elephants, giraffes, rhinos, leopards, birds and all of the other animals that live in the grasslands of Africa.
+But you're at a loss for what to pack.
+Take a look at the following checklist for what to pack on your African safari.

 You don't need to go too out of the box on this aspect of your packing.
 Include all of your normal toiletries, including soap, shampoo, conditioner, lotion, toothbrush and toothpaste.
 You also should find sunscreen with a high SPF that fits in your suitcase for your outdoor activities (a hat and sunglasses won't be enough to protect your skin).
 While most safaris have first aid kits, you may want to bring your own with some bandages, antibacterial wipes and aspirin.

 Don't think that just because you're out in the grasslands, you can't bring your electronics on your trip.
 In fact, they'll probably come in handy.
 First things first, you need a plug converter that matches the country you're visiting, otherwise you won't be able to recharge any of your devices.

 Make sure your cellphone is up to the task of taking amazing photos and keeping you, and everyone back home, up to date with your trip.
 You should also talk to your cellphone provider about a plan to use your phone abroad without racking up huge charges.
 For example, with an LG G6 from T-Mobile, you can use your phone in a wide variety of countries just like you would in the United States without paying extra.
 Don't forget to pack an extra SD card so you have plenty of space for your photos and videos.